MRFAKE2002/React-First-Blog/README.md

 We make our local API in project for get it by axios so we have to run it:

 ### `npx json-server --watch data/api.json --port 8000`

+In this project we use react-router-dom for making routing and know the pages we go so:

+### `npm install react-router-dom`